Eric McCormack – Changing Our Perceptions

 Changing Our Perceptions

 by Jay S. Jacobs

-As TNT’s Perception returns for its second season, Eric McCormack’s “This-ain’t-no-Will” performance as brilliant-but-mentally-troubled Professor Daniel Pierce is taking on fascinating new layers.
-Dr. Pierce is the world’s foremost expert in neurology and brain conditions and he has learned his specialty the hard way: he has been struggling with schizophrenia since he was in his 20s.
+As TNT's Perception returns for its second season, Eric McCormack's "This-ain't-no-Will" performance as brilliant-but-mentally-troubled Professor Daniel Pierce is taking on fascinating new layers.
+Dr. Pierce is the world's foremost expert in neurology and brain conditions, and he has learned his specialty the hard way: he has been struggling with schizophrenia since he was in his 20s.

-The first season closed in a dark place with Dr. Pierce fighting a losing battle with his demons, but one positive was that he re-met Caroline (Kelly Rowan), now a brilliant psychiatrist, but once just a gorgeous girl in a frat that Daniel had fixated on.
-Though he never actually met her back then, Caroline became the basis for Nicole (also played by Rowan), Dr. Pierce’s long-standing hallucinatory friend, confidant and advisor.
+The first season closed in a dark place with Dr. Pierce fighting a losing battle with his demons.
+One positive was that he re-met Caroline (Kelly Rowan), now a brilliant psychiatrist, but once just a gorgeous girl in a frat that Daniel had fixated on.
+Though he never actually met her back then, Caroline became the basis for Nicole (also played by Rowan), Dr. Pierce's long-standing hallucinatory friend, confidant and advisor.
 However, can the real woman ever live up to decades of an idealized mental image?

 Soon before the second season of Perception was set to premiere, McCormack gave us a call for this exclusive interview on his series and his career.